becomingbabyman/cause/README.md

 - [x] ƛ EDN -> Causal transformation function
 - [x] 🥞 Transaction helper functions e.g. a `transact` fn might automatically increment the tx-index when inserting a sequence of values
   - [x] Transactions should also weave contiguous sequences in O(n+m) instead of the current O(n*m), where n is all woven nodes and m is nodes in the transaction.
 - [ ] ⏳ History helper functions e.g. `undo`, `redo`, get `history` for use in a timeline / changelog, `reset` to a point in the history.
-There is a logical order to all nodes, for performance this will probably want to be stored as an additional vector inside the causal tree data type.
+There is a logical order to all nodes, for performance this will probably want to be stored as an additional vector inside the causal base data type.
+  - [ ] Add new history specific special-keywords to distinguish between time travel operations and generic `hide` tombstones
 - [x] ⫷ Nested collection helper functions
   - [x] Shared lamport-ts between collections
   - [x] Transacting across multiple collections
   - [x] History across multiple collections
+  - [ ] Share site-ids between nested collections for easier blame tracking
 - [ ] 👋 Improved merge / sync functions.
 Particularly ways to conveniently sync E2E over a distributed p2p network.
 Add examples using common packages that support (WebSockets, WebWorkers and WebRTC).
 Helper functions to make the integration simpler.
   - [ ] Also make some decisions around chattiness and ideal distributed network topologies.
 Hopefully this can be in the form of a recommended library, but some of the decisions might be specific to distributing a causal tree across many clients
 - [ ] ✅ Generative property based E2E tests with nested collections that share history